This post is also available in: Français (French)

 - Premium Progressives – For distance, intermediate, and near vision correction (with no visible line) and a wider field of vision (meaning less distortion), they are ideal for everyday wear and are easier to adapt to

-- DualView BlueReflect™ Office Progressives – For near and intermediate vision with blue light protection, they are ideal if you spend more time looking at the computer, or other objects at a similar distance
+- DualView BlueReflect™ Office Progressives – For near and intermediate vision with blue light filter, they are ideal if you spend more time looking at the computer, or other objects at a similar distance

 Progressive lenses vs bifocals: The difference